Spain looking to ice World Cup spot against Turkiye in final qualifier

 A loss to Turkiye would mean both teams conclude the qualification period with 15 points from six matches – but with Spain having a vastly superior goal difference.

-To finish first in Group E, Turkiye would have to pull off a stunning seven-goal victory away to Spain to pip La Roja to automatic World Cup qualification.
+To finish first in Group E, Turkiye would have to pull off a stunning seven-goal victory away to Spain to pip La Roja for automatic World Cup qualification.

 How can Turkiye qualify for the World Cup?